shupershuff/Diablo2RLoader/README.md

 You can also check the current DClone status by pressing 'd'.<br>
 **Be an Entertainer in Baals Comedy Club**<br>
 If you're an A grade leecher like me and typically stand around in Baals Throne room sapping up XP, why not at least pretend you have a sense of humour by using the built in joke generator to copy & paste mediocre jokes.<br>
-That way instead of providing any real value in terms of damage you can provide entertainment value instead.<br>
+That way instead of providing any real value in terms of damage, you can provide entertainment value instead.<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/7ba83409-eeba-4ae6-ba1e-b68d03e850e3)<br>
 **Launch Parameters**<br>
-You can run the script with launch parameters instead.
-This is ideal if you want to create a desktop shortcut to open a set of accounts or if you're a super nerd and you want to launch the accounts from a scheduled task or from Home Assistant so that your game is ready to go when you get home :)<br>
+You can run the script using launch parameters instead.<br>
+This is ideal if you want to create a desktop shortcut to open a set of accounts, or if you're a super nerd and you want to launch the accounts from a scheduled task or from Home Assistant so that your game is ready to go when you get home from work :)<br>
-Available launch parameters are:<br>
+Available launch parameters and values to use are as per the table below:<br>
 | parameter  | value example(s) | Notes |
 | ------------- | ------------- | ------------- |
 | -account  | username@emailaddress.com  | -AccountUsername also works as a parameter.
 Can't be used with -all or -batch |